North Kelvinside

 North Kelvinside also contains the former pub where the 'balcony scene' in the film Trainspotting was shot, the Kelvin walkway along the banks of the eponymous river, linking Kelvingrove Park and the Botanic Gardens, and a row of small independent shops and cafes.
 Outdoor amenities include the North Kelvin Meadow and the Children's Wood which form local green spaces.
 Scotland's oldest dedicated squash club since 1934, SSRC (Scottish Squash and Racketball Club), is to be found on Malloch Street a short distance from Queen Margaret Drive, with connections going back to the military presence at the barracks that are now Wyndford.
 The area is also within walking distance of the shops, pubs and restaurants on Great Western and Byres Roads.

-Famous current or former residents include former Prime Minister Sir Henry Campbell-Bannerman, the nurse Louisa Jordan, the actor Robbie Coltrane, the comedian Stanley Baxter, director Lynne Ramsay, screenwriter and playwright Peter McDougall, members of the rock band Teenage Fanclub, TV interior designers Justin Ryan and Colin McAllister, Ian Davidson MP and former Maryhill MP, Maria Fyfe.
+Famous current or former residents include former Prime Minister Sir Henry Campbell-Bannerman, the nurse Louisa Jordan, the actor Robbie Coltrane, the comedian Stanley Baxter, director Lynne Ramsay, screenwriter and playwright Peter McDougall, members of the rock band Teenage Fanclub, TV interior designers Justin Ryan and Colin McAllister, YouTube sensation Rombodog, Ian Davidson MP and former Maryhill MP, Maria Fyfe.

 There was a North Kelvinside Secondary School that served most of the Maryhill district of Glasgow.
 However, the school was closed and the vast majority of the pupils transferred to Cleveden Secondary School in the Kelvindale area on the other side of the River Kelvin to the west.
 Former pupils include actor Robert Carlyle and musician Jimmy Somerville as well as Janis Sharp; mother of Gary McKinnon.

 The area is served by North Kelvinside Parish Church, a Church of Scotland congregation which was made famous after World War II, by the work and writing of its minister Rev Tom Allan, particularly his book The Face of My Parish.
 However, in recent years, the church building was demolished, leaving only the halls which are now in poor condition.
 The congregation has also been in sharp decline and is currently uniting with the nearby Ruchill Parish Church.

 Just south of the area is Hillhead, which forms the heart of Glasgow's West End, and to the north is Maryhill.
 To the west are Kelvindale and Kelvinside, and to the east Firhill and Woodside.

 The district, along with Firhill and Murano Street Student Village, is served by North Kelvin Community Council.